science-automation/ETL-Synthea-Python/README.md

-# ETL-CMS version 2.0.0
+# ETL-Synthea-Python
-Release date: May 7, 2018
+Release date: Feb 16, 2020

 This project contains the source code to convert the public Centers for Medicare & Medicaid Services (CMS) Data Entrepreneurs' [Synthetic Public Use File](<https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF.html>) (DE-SynPUF) to .csv files suitable for loading into an OMOP Common Data Model v5.2 database.

-The DE-SynPUF dataset contains 2.33 million synthetic patients, and we anticipate that this resource will be useful for researchers in developing OHDSI tools, as well as serve as a testbed for the analysis of observational health records.

-The processed data can be retrieved from [ftp://ftp.ohdsi.org/synpuf](ftp://ftp.ohdsi.org/synpuf).
-More details can be found [here](https://github.com/OHDSI/ETL-CMS/blob/master/python_etl/README.md).

-This marks the first availability of a massive open CDM v5-adhering synthetic dataset.
+Synthea is able to generate an unlimited amount of patient records in multiple countries

+This tools is capable of creating massive v5 and v6 patient records using the OMOP CDM for multiple countries

 ## What's in Here?

 ### python_etl
-A complete Python-based ETL of the DE-SynPUF data into CDMv5-compatible CSV files.
+A complete Python-based ETL of the Synthea data into CDMv5 and CDMv6 compatible CSV files.
 See the [README.md](https://github.com/OHDSI/ETL-CMS/blob/master/python_etl/README.md) file therein for detailed instructions for running the ETL, as well as creating and loading the data into a CDMv5 database.